yangzhong-freebsd/lua-httpd/README.md

 Now you should be able to go to localhost on your browser and use the installer frontend!

+## Problems and future plans

+1. Currently, the network selector only supports wireless interfaces with WPA2.
+2. The partitioner is also very basic and only supports ZFS.
+3. bsdinstall offers many different ways to configure partitions, one way being to open a terminal and manually do it.
+This works because bsdinstall does the partitioning immediately after partitions have been configured.
+In the experimental installer, the partitioning options get written to the configuration file, and everything is done at the end, all at once.
+It doesn't seem possible to offer the manual partitioning option while keeping this property of the experimental installer.
+4. Because the keymap configurator in the installer sets keymap on demand, it sets the X keymap but not the console one.
+I intend to add the option to install a graphical environment in the installer, but haven't done that work yet.
+So, if you change the layout, it'll be set for the rest of the installation process, but not in the final installed system which boots to the console.
+There does not seem to be a straightforward way to map X keymap/variant options to console keymap layouts.

 <!--
 # Pure Lua httpd